 Course Level: Scholarships are available for pursuing masters and training programmes in Belgium.

-Scholarship Provider: The University Commission for Development
+Scholarship Provider: The Minister for Development Cooperation and the Directorate-General for Development Cooperation

 Scholarship can be taken at: Belgium

-Eligibility: -Only applicants originating in developing countries, qualify for selection.
+-Only applicants originating in developing countries, qualify for selection.
 To be eligible, candidates must reside and work in their country at the time of the introduction of the file.

 -At the beginning of the programme, candidates must be less than 40 years old for courses and less than 45 years old for training programmes.